Trey Mancini

-Joseph Anthony "Trey" Mancini III (born March 18, 1992) is an American professional baseball first baseman, outfielder, and designated hitter who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Houston Astros, and Chicago Cubs.
+Joseph Anthony "Trey" Mancini III (born March 18, 1992) is an American former professional baseball first baseman, outfielder, and designated hitter.
+He played in Major League Baseball (MLB) for the Baltimore Orioles, Houston Astros, Chicago Cubs, and Los Angeles Angels from 2016 to 2026.
 His nickname "Boomer", originally "Boom Boom" after Ray Mancini, morphed into its current form when he enrolled at the University of Notre Dame.
 The Orioles selected Mancini in the eighth round of the 2013 MLB draft.
 He made his MLB debut in 2016 with the Orioles.

 Mancini was diagnosed with colon cancer in early 2020, consequently missing the entire shortened season.
 Upon his recovery, Mancini returned to baseball in 2021 and was subsequently awarded the AL Comeback Player of the Year.
 In 2022, he was traded mid-season to the Astros, with whom he won the 2022 World Series.

 Amateur career

 Mancini attended Winter Haven High School in Winter Haven, Florida, where he batted .480 with six home runs as a senior.
 After high school, he attended the University of Notre Dame, where he played college baseball for the Notre Dame Fighting Irish and pursued a degree in political science.
 He played collegiate summer baseball for the Holyoke Blue Sox of the New England Collegiate Baseball League in 2011, and the Harwich Mariners of the Cape Cod Baseball League in 2012.
 In 2013, his junior year at Notre Dame, he slashed .389/.431/.603 with seven home runs and 54 runs batted in (RBI) in 57 games.